narendra-aem/dc-demostore-cli/README.md

 # demostore

-Command line interface for Amplience Demo Store.
+Demonstration Command line interface for Amplience Demo Store.

 ## Description

 **demostore** is a command line interface application to manage an installation of the Amplience Demo Store (demostore).
+It builds on top of the [Amplience DC CLI](https://github.com/amplience/dc-cli) and [Amplience Management APIs](https://amplience.com/docs/api/dynamic-content/management/)

 Run `demostore --help` to get a list of available commands.